engineforce/InspectWebSocket/README.md

 * All frames are captured and displayed in Fiddler main window automatically without manual reload.

-* CPU usage for Fiddler will still be low for high volume of traffic.
+* CPU usage for Fiddler will still be low for a high volume of traffic.

+* You can utilize all Fiddler's features such as find frames, compare frames and save frames, etc.

 <p align="center">
     <a href="WebSocket2.png?raw=true" target="_blank">